rswt-rbartlett/cyber-security-framework/README.md

 To support Trusts in reaching an understanding about who is responsible for each control an illustration [Shared Responsibility Model](/1-Understand-your-risks/shared-responsibility-model.md) has been developed to support conversations and decision making in this area.

 # The Standard
+Below are statements under each of the 10 Steps with which Trusts can demonstrate compliance.

 1. Risk management
 	- Cyber risk is integrated into Trust risk management processes and procedures
 	- Risk scope including information assets, systems and suppliers is documented and reviewed periodically